HesitantlyHuman/bramble/README.md

 another_branch.log(message="Some message to log")
 ```

-Anytime a logger branch is branched, a log entry will be added to parent branch
-at the appropriate location.

 ### Demo File
-For a more full example of `bramble` in use, please refer to
+For a complete example of `bramble` in use, please refer to
 [`demo.py`](demo.py).

 ## Installing
-To install `bramble`, simply use pip
+To install with pip
 ```shell
 pip install bramble
 ```

+#### Extras
-However, if you want to use the built-in Streamlit UI to view the logs that you
+If you want to use `bramble`'s Streamlit UI to view the logs that you
 create, you should install `bramble` with the `ui` extras.
 ```shell
 pip install bramble[ui]